Anant Kumar Singh: Criminal cases and influence

 Singh has numerous cases of murder, kidnapping, and land grabbing lodged against him.
-The Barh region has remained notorious for dreaded caste wars particularly between two Forward Castes of Bihar, the Bhumihars and Rajputs.
+The Barh region has remained notorious for caste wars particularly between two Forward Castes of Bihar, the Bhumihars and Rajputs.
 In these wars he emerged as a saviour of his community.
 According to locals, people in this region refrain from going outside during night due to fear of being kidnapped or murdered.
 The fortune of Singh turned when Nitish Kumar, decided to nominate him as his candidate on the ticket of Janata Dal (United) from the Mokama constituency.
-It was considered as paradoxical by a section of media that Kumar who vowed to end 'criminalisation of politics' was backing such a person against whom charges of serious cognizable offences were lodged.
+It was considered as paradoxical by a section of media that Kumar who vowed to end 'criminalisation of politics' was backing such a person against whom charges of serious cognisable offences were lodged.
 But, amidst criticism and counter statements Singh managed to win from Mokama seat due to support of his castemen as well as the wave of Nitish Kumar.
 Singh has been three times MLA from Mokama.